CSE-110-Spring-2022/zooseeker-cse-110-team-24/README.md

 * **Search & Add**: Users can search for animal exhibits by tags, and add them to the trip planner.
 * **Shortest Route Generator**: Users can view a shortest route through exhibits they choose.
 * **Navigation**: Users can get directions forward and backward from one exhibit to another.
 * **Off-track reminder**: Users are reminded if they are off-track and given the option to replan by regenerating shortest route.
+[WIP]

 ## GIF Walkthrough